Nodeclient/largedata/README.md

  > if your getting the path issue then try to include full path `http://<your_host>/<api_url>/largedata.min.js` or `<api_url>/largedata.min.js`

-> network speed a valid only on the upload function.
+> network speed a valid only on the upload proccess.
 This option is unusable from for the sending form elements.